Professional Learning Series: Winter 2021

 The Huntington supports teachers both locally and nationwide.
-Join us this fall for the new online Professional Learning Series for educators.
-Come and learn with Huntington Education staff and other speakers, and be inspired with compelling content, Huntington primary sources, teaching strategies for the digital realm, and the opportunity to engage with other colleagues.
-Choose from several different themes, the new class for teachers of AP Language and Composition, or sign up for them all!
+Join us in Winter 2021 for our free online Professional Learning Series for educators.
+Learn with Huntington Education staff and other speakers and be inspired by compelling content, Huntington primary sources, and teaching strategies for the digital classroom.
+This series will be a convening with cultural and academic partners to explore and address the role that cultural institutions play in K–12 education.
 All participants will receive digitized resources and a certificate of attendance.

 - free of charge for all educators